 In divorce situations, the court might award something called “alimony” to one of the spouses.
-Also called spousal support or maintenance, payment is based on an agreement between the couple or a decision made by the court.
+Also called spousal support or spousal maintenance, payment is based on an agreement between the couple or a decision made by the court.
 If you are looking for an alimony lawyer in Rolling Meadows, IL, look no further than Robert Kaplan.
 If you are getting divorced, he has the experience to help you through the alimony process.

 Why Is Alimony Necessary?